Play Space

 Tue closed

-Recommended from age 3, open for all kids (with one accompanying adult)
+Open for all kids (with an accompanying adult)

 Playing, laughing, making noise, letting off steam, doing nothing – all in an exhibition venue!
 With BAUBAU, the artist Kerstin Brätsch designed an admission-free play space for kids, where more is allowed than forbidden.
-On the Gropius Bau’s ground floor, colourful wallpapers, structures, objects and open-ended material called “loose parts” configure flexible spaces that are shaped by children’s activities.
+On Gropius Bau’s ground floor, colourful wallpapers, structures, objects and open-ended material called “loose parts” configure flexible spaces that are shaped by children’s activities.
 They set the tone and decide what happens in this place.
-BAUBAU opened as a pilot project in early September 2024 and continues to evolve.

 A child stands half-hidden behind a colourful cardboard wall and sticks out their hands.